Embodied State-Shifting & Rebalancing with Clients

 In order to help you develop practical skills and not just give you more theory, this workshop will requires participants to be present and engaged with the material, exercises, and practices we offer, with video enabled, on a laptop or PC.
 You will be welcome to turn your video off for periods of time, if you need privacy for your own regulation.

-While this workshop doesn’t teach Polyvagal Theory (nor require prior knowledge of it), it is highly informed by PVT, and builds further upon its central notions of ventral vagal tone, sympathetic mobilization, and dorsal-vagal immobilization.
+While this workshop doesn’t teach Polyvagal Theory (and does not require prior knowledge of it), it is highly informed by PVT, and builds further upon its central notions of ventral vagal tone, sympathetic mobilization, and dorsal-vagal immobilization.
 This then gives you more practical methods to address clients’ challenged responses to life experiences across a full range of contexts.

 Deb Grant